-A big part of our mission here at Meditative Story is to use beautifully told and engaging stories as a gateway into meditation for newcomers and those with a bit of a background to present a different way to practice.
+A big part of our mission here at Meditative Story is to use beautifully told and engaging stories as a gateway into meditation for newcomers, and for those with a bit of a background, to present a different way to practice.

 And a big part of that is the words that we use.
 But that is not universally true in the world of meditation, because for all the progress mindfulness has made in our culture, it can still use confusing language.
 But our intention here is one of directness and clarity.
 So inspired by Thomas, please join me in a practice where the language is as simple yet direct as possible.

 If you’re moving as you listen to this, knowing that you’re moving, aware of the sensations in your body that let you know that you are moving.
 If you’re still as you listen to this, know that you are still, no need to complicate things.
 Breathe and know that you are breathing.

 Letting the language of these instructions point you to direct experience.
 And letting your attention settle on the breath wherever you are most aware of it.
 And when you notice that your mind has wandered away from the sensations of the breath, just come back.
 Breathe, and know that you are breathing.
 And when your attention drifts away, as it’s probably well trained to do, aware of that too and coming back.
 Again and again, over and over.